HYEDO-KIM/VescUart/README.md

   /* USER CODE END 3 */
 }
 ```
-Then you have to edit 'void UART4_IRQHandler(void){}', declare extern variable and vesc structure in 'stm32f4xx_it.c file'
+Then you have to edit 'void UART4_IRQHandler(void)', declare extern variable and vesc structure in 'stm32f4xx_it.c file'\
-Data received from the vesc should be placed in the packet[] of the vesc structure.
+Data received from the vesc should be placed in the packet[] of the vesc structure.\
+(only for who use Uart with LL, not for HAL.\
+For Uart with HAL, pushVescpacket() should be performed within the function 'void HAL_UART_RxCpltCallback(UART_HandleTypeDef * *huart*)' in 'main.c')

 # stm32f4xx_it.c
 ```c